ukbehera/graphql-express/README.md

 # GraphQL POC

-This project is a Proof of Concept (POC) for implementing GraphQL in a Node.js application.
+This project is GraphQL application built using express.js and typescript for consuming 2 external REST endpoint for the data source.

 ## Table of Contents
 - [Installation](#installation)